raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-07-notes-illimitable-men.md

 #### good friends can last a lifetime

--   **True friends** look out for your interests, women look out for their own.
+-   **True friends** look out for your interests, women look out for their own
     -   True friends are rare
     -   **A true friends is a family member** who doesn't share your blood, is loyal, cares about your progress, and is there for you in tough times